 - Tycho Brahe Inspired to become a 'professional' astronomer by the supernova of 1572.
 He was actually an anti-Copernican and, with the assistance of the King of Denmark, worked initially in his own observatory on the island of Hven, in the Baltic (between 1576 and 1597).
 He observed a supernova in 1572 and did pioneering work on the Great Comet of 1577.
 He left Denmark after a 'falling-out' with the new King in Denmark, and from 1599 he worked in Prague as Imperial Mathematician to the Holy Roman Emperor, Rudolf II.
 He died unexpectedly in 1601, bequeathing his work to Johannes Kepler, who unfortunately used his data to promote the Copernican theory (unfortunately for Brahe's aims, that is).
 Tycho's catalog contained about 1,000 stars.

 - Annie Jump Cannon Became an assistant to Edward Pickering at Harvard Observatory in 1896.
 Cannon re-jigged the Harvard classification system to produce the one we know today.
 Her spectral analysis of stars resulted in the completion of the Henry Draper Catalog (1918-24) classifying 225,000 stars.
-This extended this later.
+This was extended later.

 - Giovanni Cassini first director of the Paris Observatory who discovered the main gap in Saturn's rings - the Cassini Division.